 If you are not a qualified donee, you can partner with an organization that is a qualified donee, such as a registered charity, to carry out the activities associated with the funding request.
-The qualified donee organization will still need to submit the application and you would be listed as the intermediary organization in the application process.
+The qualified donee organization will still need to submit the application.
+Please note when completing the application, the qualified donee organization will be listed as the "Applicant Organization" and the non-qualied donee will be listed as the "Intermediary Organization".

 We strongly encourage and recommend applicant organizations and intermediaries working together, to create written agreements for shared understanding of the work.
-Refer to Canada Revenue Agency's guidelines for more details about intermediary organizations.